BZNUDS/python-challenge/README.md

 -------------------------

 In addition, our final script should both print the analysis to the terminal and export a text file with the results.
 My "analysis" folder within PyPoll contains my output.txt text file that has the results from my analysis.
-It also has some screenshots of my work.
+It also has some screenshots of my work in a .docx file.

 Hints and Considerations we were given: